 When fertilizing cantaloupe, pay close attention to the fertilizer you are using and the growth stage of the plant.
-Using the wrong fertilizer at the wrong time can cause problems, leading to very large plants that produce almost no fruit.
+Using the wrong fertilizer at the wrong time can cause problems, leading to very large plants that produce few fruit.
 It's also important to keep the soil in your cantaloupe patch evenly moist.
 Melons are heavy feeders and sensitive to drought, so a steady supply of water is essential.

 Your cantaloupe plants will need lots of water up until the time they start to bear fruit.
 However, if you over-water, the root systems will become waterlogged and the plants will die.